 All Contractor services will be targeted to serve Nevada County children and their families.
-Depending upon comprehensive safety, risk, needs, and strengths assessments completed during the intake process in collaboration between County Access Team and Contractor, clients may be referred to either Intensive Wraparound Services or Less Intensive Treatment (Lite).
 All referred individuals will meet the established County's criteria for identification as seriously emotionally disturbed or seriously mentally ill child/youth.
 Welfare and Institutions Code Section 5878.1 (a) specifies that MHSA services will be provided to children and young adults with severe mental illness as defined by WIC 5878.2: those minors under the age of 21 who meet the criteria set forth in subdivision (a) of 5600.3- seriously emotionally disturbed children and adolescents.
 Services will be provided to children up through age 22 that meet program eligibility requirements.